syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Axes.md

 {% endhighlight %}

-> Note: All the axes with the same orientation must be added to ChartAxisLayout (PrimaryAxis as well) as illustrated in the above code snippet.
+N> All the axes with the same orientation must be added to ChartAxisLayout (PrimaryAxis as well) as illustrated in the above code snippet.

 ## Axis Value Type